PP144gh/CV/Curriculum-Vitae.md

 ### 2021-2023
 **Teaching Assistant of Physics of Continuous Media at Instituto Superior Técnico, Lisboa**
 - Responsible for teaching classes on problem sets within the "Physics of Continuous Media" course.
+I won the award for the best teaching assistant of the 3rd year of the bachelor's in Physics, awarded by the students.

 ### 2019-2020
 **Private Tutor of High School Mathematics and Physics** - Lisboa